yas99en/moreemacsnb/README.md

 ## Key Bindings

-* The following list is key bindings of more emacs.
+* The following lists are major key bindings of more emacs.
-  * It is the difference from emacs bindings of NetBeans.
 * 'rebind' means the rebind of NetBeans implementation.
 * 'nb emacs' means the binding of NetBeans Emacs bidings.